IWH Subsidy Database

 Apart from being applied in research, the data are being used for targeted economic advising on regional, national, and international level.
 Thus, the IWH subsidy database is contributing to the evidence-based research on the effects of firm funding from a business, as well as from a regional perspective.

-The project is coordinated by the IWH Centre for Evidence-based Policy Consulting (IWH-CEP), and supervised by the IWH Research Data Centre.
+The project is coordinated by the IWH Centre for Evidence-based Policy Advice (IWH-CEP), and supervised by the IWH Research Data Centre.